Part 1, Chapter 1

 How long does the course take to complete?

-Lessons can take anywhere from a few hours to an entire day.
-Give yourself a large block of time to complete a lesson, especially the lessons from parts 5, 6, and 7.
+Chapters can take anywhere from a few hours to an entire day.
+Give yourself a large block of time to complete a chapter, especially the chapters in parts 5, 6, and 7.
 These are the most difficult.

 From a reader: